carlosjennings1991/RealEstate_Assumptions/README.md

 Now, Los Angeles is a big place, so this study focused on the 7 key neighborhood, as shown below.

 <img src="https://github.com/carlosjennings1991/RealEstate_Assumptions/blob/main/Neighborhood_Map_2.png">

+___

+The mechanics of the machine learning model can be found here - https://github.com/mhorstman/Final_Project_Team_1, the purpose of this repo is to showcase the very suprising finding about <i>who</i> is selling.